Relightable 3D Gaussians: Realistic Point Cloud Relighting with BRDF Decomposition and Ray Tracing: Related Works

 \section{Related Works}

-\paragraph{Neural Radiance Field} Differentiable rendering techniques, exemplified by Neural Radiance Field (NeRF)~\cite{mildenhall2020nerf}, have garnered significant attention~\cite{barron2021mip,Chen2022ECCV, muller2022instant}.
+{\bf Neural Radiance Field.} Differentiable rendering techniques, exemplified by Neural Radiance Field (NeRF)~\cite{mildenhall2020nerf}, have garnered significant attention~\cite{barron2021mip,Chen2022ECCV, muller2022instant}.
 NeRF utilizes an implicit Multi-Layer Perceptron (MLP) that takes 3D positions and viewing directions as inputs to generate density and view-dependent colors for differentiable volume rendering.
 Despite its powerful neural implicit representation, both speed and quality can be improved.
 Efficiency improvements mainly focus on optimizing queries on neural fields and minimizing queries~\cite{reiser2021kilonerf, garbin2021fastnerf, hedman2021baking, hu2022efficientnerf, Chen2022ECCV, muller2022instant, fridovich2022plenoxels, chen2023mobilenerf}.
-Quality enhancements involve anti-aliasing~\cite{barron2021mip,barron2022mip,barron2023zip} or utilizing exterior supervision~\cite{deng2022depth,yu2022monosdf}, etc. \paragraph{Differentiable Point Based Rendering} The concept of using points as rendering primitives was first proposed in~\cite{levoy1985use}.
+Quality enhancements involve anti-aliasing~\cite{barron2021mip,barron2022mip,barron2023zip} or utilizing exterior supervision~\cite{deng2022depth,yu2022monosdf}, etc.

+{\bf Differentiable Point Based Rendering.} Using points as rendering primitives was first proposed in~\cite{levoy1985use}.
 To address the issue of resulting holey images when rasterizing discrete points directly, solutions fall into two categories.
 One approach directly employs points as rendering primitives and encodes the geometric and photometric features near the point using SIFT descriptors~\cite{pittaluga2019revealing} or neural descriptors~\cite{aliev2020neural, rakhimov2022npbg++}.
 This leads to a feature image with gaps, which is then decoded to recover a hole-free RGB image.
 The other category models a point as a primitive occupying a specific space, like a surfel~\cite{pfister2000surfels,yifan2019differentiable} or a 3D Gaussian~\cite{kerbl20233d}.
 The rendered image is then generated using a splatting technique.
 This technique saw significant development in the 2000s~\cite{zwicker2001surface, zwicker2002ewa, pfister2000surfels}, and in the era of differentiable rendering, PointRF~\cite{zhang2022differentiable}, DSS~\cite{yifan2019differentiable} and 3DGS~\cite{kerbl20233d} serve as notable examples.
 We assert that the point serves as a promising rendering primitive owing to its inherent ease of editing, as also corroborated in ~\cite{zhang2023frequency}.